RAJKUMARSHRIVASH/DevQuery/README.md

 		Frontend
 		Listing all the questions from MongoDB
-		Tags for searching and filtering
+		Tags or keywords for searching and filtering

 	Main answer question page:-